Cenrax/AsyncLLMInferenceAWS/README.md

 ## Application

 - This is a highly scalable architecture which I have implemented to handle request that handles requests with large payload sizes (up to 1GB), long processing times (up to one hour), and near real-time latency requirements.

+P.S.
+If you want to learn more and want help in implementing production grade architecture feel free to contact me subhamkundu999@gmail.com